LooMarcus/HomeAssistantConfiguration/README.md

 * Setting up a Magic mirror with information from Hass.
 * Setting up Floorplan on tablets
 * Turning on lights in stairs on motion, different brightness on different times of day (two Xiaomi pirs on the way and need to buy a Proove dimmer for the lights)
-* Turn kitchen lights smart
+* Turn kitchen lights smart (have started!)
 * Trådfri lights in walk in closet that turns on when you open the door
 * Automate turning on and off charging of e-bike battery, with notifications

 ## Recommended links